Union of Progressive Zionists

-The Union of Progressive Zionists (UPZ) was a North American network of Jewish student activists who have organized around principles of social justice and peace in Israel and Palestine.
-The UPZ provides guidance, education, and resources to students who seek to contribute a progressive voice into the campus debate concerning Israel and Palestine.
+The Union of Progressive Zionists (UPZ) was a North American network of Jewish student activists who organized around principles of social justice and peace in Israel and Palestine.
+The UPZ provided guidance, education, and resources to students who sought to contribute a progressive voice in the campus debate concerning Israel and Palestine.

 As of January 2007, the Union of Progressive Zionists had chapters at 60 colleges and universities.

 In May 2009, the Union of Progressive Zionists affiliated itself with J Street and became J Street U.

 History

 The Union of Progressive Zionists was created in the early 2000s by college-age members of Habonim Dror and Hashomer Hatzair, with the support of what was then known as Labor Zionist Alliance (and now Ameinu) and what was then known as Meretz USA (now Partners for Progressive Israel), two US Progressive Zionist organizations.
 UPZ's first national conference, held in October 2004, drew more than 100 students from 40 schools.

 From its founding, the stated intention of the group was to create a network of student activists who supported Israel and opposed the Israeli occupation of the Palestinian territories but felt alienated by both pro-Israel and pro-Palestinian extremists.